Doomlazer/Space-Quest-V-Voice-Acting-Mod/README.md

 After installation, download the ~500MB [RESOURCE.AUD](https://huggingface.co/cdb13/Space-Quest-V-Voice-Acting-Mod/blob/main/RESOURCE.AUD) file, which contains the synthetized voices, and add it inside the Space Quest 5 folder.

 Note that the game must be played with both text and audio, as the branching dialog requires text output from the Messager.

-There is currently an issue with ScummVM.
-If you load a saved game, the Messager will no longer display text.

 ## Examples